Life Springs Eternal: Hakusan Culture Pilgrimage 1-day Tour

 -

-・ This tour is not suitable for those with reduced mobility due to the many routes that include climbing stone steps.
+・ Those with reduced mobility/requiring assistance when moving may not participate in this tour due to the many routes that include climbing stone steps.

 ・ The tour will proceed even in rain, with exceptions for weather warranting warnings.
 Please note that paths may be slippery in rain.
 Please wear comfortable shoes for walking.